About the MSSI

 Dr. Alice Isabella Sullivan

-Guest Lecturer: MSSI 2022; Participant: MSSI 2015
+Guest Lecturer: MSSI 2022, MSSI 2024 with Dr. Rossi; Participant: MSSI 2015

 Assistant Professor, History of Art and Architecture, Tufts University